npit/aiid-gmf-page/gmf.md

 The Goals, Methods, and Failures (GMF) taxonomy is a failure cause analysis taxonomy interrelating the goals of the system deployment, the system's methods, and their likely technical failings.
+The taxonomy structure encourages considering what is known or observed versus what is potential or likely, guiding how to apply and interpret expert technical knowledge about failures.
+Further, the proposed annotation workflow features grounding labels to data and external evidence, enhancing verifiability, collaborative annotation and crowdsourcing.
+These design decisions render GMF a valuable tool for annotating noisy, low-information documents like public AI incident reports.

 Details on the taxonomy description, proposed annotation process and future work are available in our [SafeAI 2023 workshop paper](https://ceur-ws.org/Vol-3381/17.pdf), while